KQM-git/TCL/docs/evidence/characters/electro/dori.md

 https://youtu.be/unCIWxypvno

 **Significance:**
 Dori's self application is unlike any other we've had before.
-Other characters' self applications have always been self auras that dont have aura tax and have a set duration, but dori's is a legit elemental attack, which means it has aura tax and uses standard decay rate.
-It also applies the electro aura visual effect around the character which doesnt happen with other self auras.
+Other characters' self applications have always been self auras that don't have aura tax and have a set duration, but Dori's is a legit elemental attack, which means it has aura tax and uses standard decay rate.
+It also applies the electro aura visual effect around the character which doesn't happen with other self auras.

 ### Burst Snapshot

 **By:** f̸̒͂ỏ̶̂o̵͌̚s̶͊̏h̷̤̀ḯ̴̊\#9920
 **Added:** <Version date="2022-09-11" />
-**Last Tested:**  <Version date="2022-09-11" />
+**Last Tested:**  <VersionHl date="2022-09-11" />

 **Finding:**
 Dori Q snapshots.